sunfishcode/wasm-reference-manual/WebAssembly.md

 > Array elements needn't all be the same size in some representations.

-#### String
+#### Byte Sequence

-A *string* is an [array] of bytes.
+A *byte sequence* is an [array] of bytes.

-> Strings in this context may contain arbitrary bytes and aren't required to be valid UTF-8 or any other format, and aren't required to be NUL-terminated.
+> Byte sequences may contain arbitrary bytes and aren't required to be [valid UTF-8] or any other format.

+#### Identifier

+An *identifier* is a [byte sequence] which is [valid UTF-8].

+> Identifiers may contain NUL characters, aren't required to be NUL-terminated, aren't required to be normalized, and aren't required to be marked with a BOM (though they aren't prohibited from containing a BOM).

 ### Value Types